MLOntology/MLO/README.md

 </div>

-The representation of the knowledge base, in the SKAU model as a set of ontologies, some in the **.json** format, is appropriate to make the process of use by the A2RD agents and inference devices more effective and faster.
+The representation of the knowledge base, in the SKAU model as a set of ontologies, some in the **.json** format, is appropriate to make the process of use by the A2RD agents and reasoning devices more effective and faster.

 If you want more information, please email to **info at a2rd dot net dot br**.